coinsurenz/LibreTX/README.md

 ![](.gitbook/assets/wt2a.png)

-* Enter the index of the input transaction.
+* Enter the index of the input transaction, also known as the 'Output Index' 'Prevout Index' or 'VOUT'.
 All 8 digits are required in hex format- \(index0 would be 00000000, index1 01000000, index 11- 0b000000 etc.\)

 ![](.gitbook/assets/wt2.png)